 Schedule a Consultation

-If you think you are a good candidate for LASIK or the Raindrop® Near Vision Inlay, or you simply want to view our large selection of prescription contacts, eyeglasses, and sunglasses, contact The Michigan Eye Institute today at (810) 732-7313.
+If you think you are a good candidate for LASIK or the Raindrop® Near Vision Inlay, or you simply want to view our large selection of prescription contacts, eyeglasses, and sunglasses, contact Michigan Eye Institute or call us at (810) 484-0555.